greenh/CJD/README.md

 extensible, so it follows that a documentation technology for Clojure needs to be extensible, too, right?

+## Status

+As of now, the CJD document processor is essentially feature-complete and fully operational.
+The documentation has a ways to go; however, the user guide sections on acquiring and running CJD should be correct to a first approximation.

 ## License

 Copyright (c) 2011-2012 Howard Green.
 All rights reserved.